Smart-George/Font-Image-Stdio/README.md

 # Font-Image-Stdio
-a light HTML that makes your text and fonts into a image
+a light HTML app that makes your text and fonts into a image